bentoml/BentoML/docs/source/concepts/runner.rst

-The :code:`bentoml.Runnable.method` decorator is used for creating :code:`RunnableMethod` - the decorated method will be exposed as the runner interface for accessing remotely. :code:`RunnableMethod` can be configured with a signature, which is defined same as the :ref:`concepts/model:Model Signatures`
+The :code:`bentoml.Runnable.method` decorator is used for creating :code:`RunnableMethod` - the decorated method will be exposed as the runner interface for accessing remotely. :code:`RunnableMethod` can be configured with a signature, which is defined same as the :ref:`concepts/model:Model Signatures`.

 Reusable Runnable